Tapering while training for a marathon is the process of reducing your training load in the final weeks before the event.

 Aim for around 0.8g per kilo of body weight.

 It can be a difficult balance between staying hydrated but not overdoing it.
 The taper period will see the body quickly store up water, which is a good thing.
-Like it or not, the best way to track your personal hydration level is from the colour of your pee – it should be a healthy pale yellow, and you should be evacuating once every two to three hours.
+Like it or not, the best way to track your personal hydration level is from the colour of your pee – it should be clear or a healthy pale yellow, and you should be evacuating once every two to three hours.
 Drinking too much can dilute your electrolytes, which are important for muscle function, so don’t overdo it.
 Water is the first choice, but sports drinks can help make up the difference if you’re not making your carbohydrate quotas.

 Compression clothing has been shown to offer real benefits for recovery times for athletes.
 The clothing can provide increased muscle oxygenation, reducing blood lactate build up, and speeding up recovery times.